 You do not need a student visa if your nationality qualifies for a visa waiver.
 To the best of our knowledge, the qualifying countries are: Andorra, Brunei, Japan, Malaysia, Monaco, New Zealand, San Marino, Singapore or The Vatican City.
-Kindly consult the SFOM table or the OCPM directly to verify if your nationality qualifies.
+Kindly consult the SEM table or the OCPM directly to verify if your nationality qualifies.
 Tip: if you are a Non-EU/EFTA national and the table says your nationality does not require a visa, even for stays longer than 90 days, then you do not need a visa.

-However, you must apply for your residence permit at least 3 months prior to your arrival in Geneva, by sending your documents directly by email to the Geneva cantonal authorities (Office Cantonal de la Population et des Migrations - OCPM).
+Although your application is a residence permit application, the documents you need to submit are all the documents indicated in our visa checklist (ignore the sentence mentioning documents required by the embassy/consulate, since you will not need to contact any representation).
+Please prepare all the documents in advance and present them to the Geneva cantonal authorities (Office Cantonal de la Population et des Migrations - OCPM) when you arrive.